jyotirmoypramanik/pythonhelloworldappindocker/README.md

 Build your Docker image with

->>docker build -t pythonwebappindocker .
+>>docker build -t pythonhelloworldappindocker .

 And run it with

->>docker run -p 5001:5001 pythonwebappindocker.
+>>docker run -p 5001:5001 pythonhelloworldappindocker.

 Your app will be accessible at http://localhost:5001/.